sharma62/folk/README.md

 1. Firstlty create #index.php page & secure through SESSION.
 2. Create the dataBase as well as table & connect into project using #database.php.
-3. Then work form to insert then data into table .
+3. Then Create form to insert then data into table.
 4. Now show through the table using saprate page.
 That saprate page i'll put the action which throw mailing page #php_mailer.php.
 5. In # php_mailer.php page using #PHPMailer to send a mail using gmail Host.
 6. And user want's to logout through navbar options as well as navigate each page.